StateLibraryVictoria/bagit-workflow/README.md

 Copying is handled in the runner script (`stash_it.py`) using [rsync](https://linux.die.net/man/1/rsync) with the following flags `-vrlt`.

+A sqlite3 database is used to store a record of collections (folders) and transactions (transfers).
+To check for duplicate data transfers, the hash of the SHA256 manifest is added to the transactions and checked before moving data.

+In the output location, files are stored in the transfer folder they were submitted from, within a subfolder t1 that increments as transfers are added.

 ### Metadata model

 To do: